impresso/federal-gazette/README.md

 ## Monolingual download and metadata

+Each year has an HTML overview.

+Each overview links to each PDF file of each volume (modulo segmentation errors).

+Each overview has a title for each PDF file.

 A tabseparated document metadata/de-dl-meta.tsv
  - for each PDF document, we collect the following information
    1. URL